ErikMcClure/sweetiebot/README.md

     !setconfig basic.aliases listbucket list
     !setconfig basic.aliases listbucket ""

 Maps of lists simply map their keys to entire lists of values instead of just one value.
-The syntax is similar to setting a single map value:
+The syntax is similar to setting a single map value, except to delete a key you need to omit the values completely:

     !setconfig <maplist parameter> <key> <value 1> <value 2> <value 3> <etc...>
-    !setconfig modules.command_channels roll #channel1 #channel2
+    !setconfig modules.commandchannels roll #channel1 #channel2
+    !setconfig modules.commandchannels roll

 ## Modules
 ### Anti-Spam